 Essen North Rhine-westphalia, Germany Travel Guide

-Essen's public transport system belongs to the comprehensive Verkehrsverbund Rhein-Ruhr (VRR), one of Europe's largest networks.
-This integrated system allows seamless travel across various modes within the city and region.
+Essen's public transport system belongs to the comprehensive Verkehrsverbund Rhein-Ruhr (VRR), one of Europe's's largest networks.
+This integrated system allows seamless travel over several modes within the city and region.

-U-Bahn (underground/tram), Tram (Straßenbahn), Bus, S-Bahn (suburban rail), and Regional Trains (RE, RB) all contribute to this comprehensive network.
+U-Bahn (underground/tram), Tram (Straßenbahn), Bus, S-Bahn (suburban rail), and Local Trains (RE, RB) all contribute to this comprehensive network.

 Essen Hauptbahnhof (Hbf) acts as the central interchange.
 Other hubs include Berliner Platz, Hirschlandplatz, and Porscheplatz.